 - TB diagnostics

-Webinar will be divided into 2 parts (of approximately 30 mins. each):
+The webinar will be divided into two parts (of approximately 30 mins. each):

-- For the first 30 minutes, the speaker Dr. Carlos Talavera-López will proceed with a presentation on Translating single cell biology to novel diagnostic and treatments using AI and associated topics.
+- In first half of the webinar, Dr Fabian Theis will give a presentation on translating single cell biology to novel diagnostic and treatments using AI and associated topics.

-- The second half of the webinar will be filled with an open discussion, moderated by Raquel Duarte and Cristoph Lange, giving the opportunity to the participants of sharing perspectives on the topics presented and/or posing questions to the speaker.
+- The second half of the webinar will be an open discussion, moderated by Raquel Duarte and Cristoph Lange, giving participants the opportunity to share perspectives on the topics presented, and pose questions to the speaker.

 Following this webinar, participants will be able to:

-- Understand how single cell biology allow us to uncover the cellular changes associated with disease.
+- Understand how single cell biology allows us to uncover the cellular changes associated with disease.

 - How can we integrate these cellular processes to clinical data using AI/ML.